End qualified immunity in Florida

 • Guarantees that victims are compensated the full amount awarded

-No. The proposed legislation does not guarantee that victims are compensated the full amount awarded due to a carve-out that states, "payments for the full amount of the judgment may be made unless the officer, employee, or agent has been determined in the final judgment to have caused the harm intentionally."
+No, the bill does not meet the standard.
+Section 3 of the bill states, "**payments for the full amount of the judgment **may be made **unless the officer, employee, or agent has been determined in the final judgment to have caused the harm intentionally.**"

 • Starts attorney fees